2022 French Open men's singles draw, results - Roland Garros

 FRENCH OPEN DRAWS: Men | Women | TV Schedule

-Enter Djokovic, who returned from his Australian Open ordeal to win the most recent significant clay tournament in Rome last week.
+Enter Djokovic, who returned from his Australian Open ordeal to win the most recent significant clay tournament in Rome.
 The Serb bids to match Nadal’s male record 21 Grand Slam singles titles.

 Then there’s Alcaraz, who is the same age as Nadal was when Nadal won his first French Open.
 Alcaraz won his last two tournaments, including beating Nadal and Djokovic on back-to-back days on May 6-7.
 He would be the first teenage man to win a major since Nadal’s first conquest in Paris in 2005.